LNA-DEV/Home-Page/content/posts/home-server/advantages-of-a-home-server/index.en.md

 ---
 title: "Why I need a home server and you might too"
-date: 2024-07-24T22:10:00+02:00
+date: 2024-07-29T21:34:00+02:00
 draft: false
 tags: ["Privacy", "Home Server", "NAS", "Open Source", "Selfhosting", "Home-Server Project"]
 categories: ["Privacy", "Projects"]
 showToc: true
 TocOpen: false
-description: "In this post, I discuss the reasons why I decided to build a home server and talk about the advantages and disadvantages."
+description: "In this post, I discuss the reasons why I decided to build a home server and talk about the advantages of having one."
 disableShare: true
 disableHLJS: false
 searchHidden: false